aguspesce/journal_manager/README.md

 # Journal manager

-Create a Journal manager in Python to help me to organize my project activities and my weeks task.
+Journal manager developed in Python to help me to organize my week's tasks and have a log file with my activities in different projects.

 It is based on low-friction task management system from [https://github.com/CoralineAda/lftm](https://github.com/CoralineAda/lftm)